Future Undergraduate Students

 If you are transferring to the University of Northern Colorado from another college, you should:

 - Let your former school know about the transfer as soon as possible so they can cancel any processed aid.
 Please be aware that aid from one school to another can vary greatly, due to differing costs of attendance, award requirements, etc.

 - Request that your Free Application for Federal Student Aid (FAFSA) data be sent to UNC.
 This may be done by adding the appropriate school code to the FAFSA online (www.fafsa.ed.gov) or by calling 1-800-433-3243.
 UNC’s school code is 001349.

 - Notify donors of any scholarships or grants from outside sources of your transfer so they can send future disbursements to the correct school.

 To verify if you are ASSET eligible, and to find out more about resources we offer DREAMers, please look at our DREAMer at UNC Brochure (ENGLISH VERSION or SPANISH VERSION) and contact Larissa Romero-Perry, Enrollment Coach and Recruiter at email@example.com or (970)-351-3397.
 For more information:

 In addition to the UNC scholarship application, UNC does offer limited financial aid to students who meet the following criteria:

-Determined Financially needy based upon the completion of either the FAFSA or the UNC alternate application.
+- Determined Financially needy based upon the completion of either the FAFSA or the UNC ASSET Aid Application.